bilgino/angularforddd/README.md

 **» Why CQRS in the frontend?**<br/>

 With traditional CRUD-based web applications, conform to the REST architectural style, we may fall into the situation where we have to stitch together several resources to build a complex view model because often RESTful APIs are strict resource-oriented.
 In addition, we might transform and prepare that data for the presentation layer.
 Even in the case of sophisticated Web APIs, it's very likely that we must stitch together complex view models and disassemble them for CUD operations on the client-side.
 Developers often implement mapper methods in UI controllers to elaborate view models, which in the end leads to fat and unmanagable UI controllers:

 ![](src/assets/images/Up_Down_Flow.png)

 Domain models shouldn't be used in the presentation layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than presentation layer needs.
+The domain model focuses on invariants and use cases rather than presentation needs.
 Introducing view model providers in the frontend design system for the purpose of building complex user interfaces allows us to satisfy the needs of the presentation layer and only querying dependencies that are essential to view properties.
 In complex UX flows, CQRS can help to avoid over-bloated single models for every use case scenario.
 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.

 A view model provider in the frontend design system has many advantages: